-OST 288 Medical Office Admin Capstone 2 2 0 3

-Prerequisites: OST-148 or HMT-210
+OST 288  🕅 Vedical Office Admin Capstone 2 2 0 3 Prerequisites s: OST-148 or HMT-210 development.
+Upon completion, students should be able to demonstrate the skills necessary to manage a medical office.

 This course is designed to be a capstone course for the medical office professional and provides a working knowledge of medical office procedures.
-Emphasis is placed on written and oral communication skills, practice management, electronic health records, medical office procedures, ethics, and professional development.
-Upon completion, students should be able to demonstrate the skills necessary to manage a medical office.
+Emphasis is placed on written and oral communication skills, practice management, electronic health records, medical office procedures, ethics, and professional